 A Rhine River Cruise is Best For…

-While few first-time river cruisers will be disappointed in the Rhine, this itinerary is particularly well suited to travelers who enjoy:
+While few first-time river cruisers will be disappointed in the Rhine, this itinerary is particularly well suited to the following types of travelers:

 - The romantic realist: the Rhine mixes the reality of industrial activity along the river with jaw-dropping beauty and protected World Heritage Sites, including more castles than you’ll find nearly anywhere—all in one voyage.